-Card organizations Visa and Mastercard will extend the BIN (Bank Identification Number) of their cards from 6 to 8 digits globally on April 1st 2022.
-The change in BIN length is a regulatory change and mainly affects card issuers.
-But some merchants and Payment Service Providers (PSPs) use the BIN for routing transactions, for loyalty programs, for fraud prevention or for reports, among other things.
+The card organisations Visa and Mastercard will extend the BIN (Bank Identification Number) of their cards from 6 to 8 digits globally on April 1st 2022.
+Among other things, the BIN is used by merchants and Payment Service Providers (PSPs) for routing transactions for authorisation, fraud prevention, loyalty programs or reportings.
+The change of the BIN-length is a regulation change.
 Whether you are in face-to-face business or e-commerce, as a merchant you need to be compliant next year.

 The first 6 digits of the Primary Account Number (PAN) of credit, debit and prepaid cards are called Bank Identification Number (BIN).
-The BIN is generally used to identify the scheme and the issuers.
-Other payment information such as the issuing country or the card type can already now only be reliably determined via so-called "account ranges".
-These are the first 9 digits of the PAN for Visa and the first 11 digits for Mastercard.
+The BIN is generally used to identify the scheme, the issuers and can allow you to retrieve other payment information like the card type or the used currency.

 Visa and Mastercard are implementing the new 8-digit standard from April 2022.